Casimiro (streamer): Career

 Born in Rio de Janeiro, son of Portuguese immigrants Amadeu Marques Ferreira (1951) and Maria de Fátima Vieira da Silva Ferreira (1955), Casimiro began to gain prominence first on the Esporte Interativo channel (today TNT Sports Brazil) presenting the program "EI Games", at the same time he participated in the YouTube channel "De Sola", a skit humor channel and football content that also belongs to TNT Sports.
 Casimiro attended college in journalism, but did not finish it.
 In January 2019, he was invited to comment on SBT Sports Rio along with Pedro Certezas, to cover the vacation of the main commentators of the program.

-Casimiro started to stand out two years later, in 2021, after starting to do daily lives on Twitch.
-With his catchphrase "meteu essa?" ("did you say that?"), which became a well-known meme on the Internet, he became a sensation by making his broadcasts in a relaxed way, mixing football with humor.
-With all this success, and with its peculiar, football content (a prominent theme in Brazil) and funny, it attracted a huge audience, most of which are younger, being considered one of the biggest streamers and the revelation of the year, in addition to being the fifth most watched in Brazil in the year.
+Casimiro garnered more exposure in 2021 through daily livestreams on Twitch.
+The popular catchphrase, "meteu essa?" was used as an internet meme while the live streams garnered increased attention through football broadcasts and comedy, thus creating an audience composed primarily of the younger generation.
+As a result, Casimiro became one of the major breakthrough streamers for the year.
+Casimiro also became the fifth most-watched streamer in Brazil.

 Due to his rise in 2021, he was one of 15 nominees for the Comunique-se Award, in the category "Digital Influencer Journalist", won the iBest Award in the "Twitcher of the Year" category and won the eSports Brazil Award in the "Person of the Year" category (he was also nominated for the "Best Streamer of the Year" category, but did not win this one).
 It also reached the mark of 200 million views on its YouTube channel.

 In January 2022, he announced that he would leave SBT to invest in other projects and on the 22nd of the same month, it was announced that Casimiro would broadcast 16 Campeonato Carioca games on his Twitch lives after closing a partnership with the company LiveMode, which is responsible for managing some championships such as Paulista and Copa do Nordeste.